0x444454/4CB-Decoder/README.md

 Read the story of the reverse-engineering of the transmission protocol in this thread on Lemon64 (spoiler warning): https://www.lemon64.com/forum/viewtopic.php?t=85204

-Watch the video by Perifractic here (in order):
+Watch the videos by Perifractic about this decoding adventure:
 https://www.youtube.com/watch?v=MezkfYTN6EQ
 https://www.youtube.com/watch?v=VRcs_TUpQ6g